Network Imaging / IVS

 As FileWave Imaging is unicast you can image on multiple subnets by adding an IVS on any desired subnet you like, at no additional cost.
 Alternatively, you can also have more centralized imaging servers and just have IPhelpers to help point the traffic across subnets.

-The last option is to change options 66 and 67 in DHCP but keep in mind if you do this you will only be able to image Windows and not macOS.
-You will also only be allowed to image the boot-mode you select for option 67.
+The last option is to change options 66 and 67 in DHCP.
+You will only be allowed to image the boot-mode you select for option 67.

 - Option 66 - IP of the IVS